netapp-barbe/PowerShell/docs/windows/PowerShell1.6.md

 ##### Supported Microsoft Operating Systems

-The following versions of Microsoft operating systems are supported, and have had the module tested on them.
+The module supports and has been tested on the following versions of these Microsoft operating systems:

 | Version                |
 |------------------------|